Everything you wanted to ask about an air purifier but didn't know who or where to ask

 - Red blinking: The filter has passed its estimated life span and should be replaced immediately.

 The IQAir system’s effectiveness is likely to have been reduced dramatically, either due to a reduction in airflow (particle filters are clogged) or a reduction in filter efficiency (gas phase filter is saturated).

 The fan speed LEDs simulate the fan speed through the frequency of their rotation.
 The faster the rotation of the fan speed LEDs, the faster the actual fan speed of the system.

 When a red light (LED) appears on the control panel, it’s time to replace your filter.
 It indicates that the filter has passed its estimated life span.
 In order to properly track the life of your filters, it's important to reset the Filter Life Monitor with each filter replacement.
 After reset, the red LED will be change to green.

 Please refer to the HealthPro® User Manual instructions, chapter 4.4.8, Filter Life Reset (New Filter) Download Here

 Not at all!
 The IQAir machines use very little electricity to run.
-In fact, on low speed it only uses 27 watts, and with average use it will draw about as much electricity as an ordinary 100 watt light bulb.
+In fact, on low speed it only uses 20 watts (for 220/240 Volt), and with average use it will draw about as much electricity as an ordinary 100 watt light bulb.
 The actual energy usage will vary with the fan speed you select, so here is the exact energy consumption for each of the six fan speeds: